Reviews You Can Rely On

 Credit: Jon Oleson

 The second part of this test was how easy the closure, whether it be lid, straw, or cap, was to use.
 Could it be operated one-handed, or did it take two hands?
 Was it quick and easy to flip up the straw and hydrate, or was the process more involved?
-The highest scores were given to the bottles that allowed for the quickest and easiest hydration.
+The highest scores were given to the bottles, allowing the quickest and easiest hydration.

 The Speedfil Speedflask is true to its name.
 We found it quick and easy to fill mid-ride.